-15th President of India: Draupadi Murmu
+15th President of India - Draupadi Murmu

-As per the data of the Election Commission of India, 100% of voting by MLAs was reported from, Karnataka, MP, Manipur, Mizoram, Chhattisgarh, Goa, Gujarat, Himachal Pradesh, Kerala, Puducherry, Sikkim, and Tamil Nadu.
+- According to Election Commission of India data, 100% of MLAs voted in Karnataka, MP, Manipur, Mizoram, Chhattisgarh, Goa, Gujarat, Himachal Pradesh, Kerala, Puducherry, Sikkim, and Tamil Nadu.

 Journey of Draupadi Murmu

 The 15th President of India is India's first tribal woman presidential candidate.
 The NDA stunned everyone when it chose Murmu as its presidential candidate.
 Murmu, who is from the tribal community of Mayurbhaj in Odisha, began her career as a teacher before entering Odisha politics in 2015.

 - Murmu was Jharkhand's first female governor, and she had the full support of the BJD because she was from Odisha.

 - Murmu was born in the Odisha district of Mayurbanj in Baidaposi.

 - She grew up in poverty in a tribal family, and her childhood was full of challenges and hardships.

 - Despite all odds and living in impoverished areas, she was able to obtain a bachelor's degree in arts from Ramadevi Women's College.